webXcerpt/openCPQ/_raw/src/doc/tutorial.md

 ### Skills

 *openCPQ* applications are written in JavaScript.
 While you need not be a JavaScript expert, you are expected to have some basic understanding of the language.
-For convenience, we are using features from the new JavaScript standard ECMAScript 6 and a few more new features supported by [*Babel*](http://babeljs.io).
-These features might be new to you, but you can look them up as you go.
 (Even if you don't know JavaScript right now, it might be worthwhile to learn.
 It's useful for many things, not just for *openCPQ*.)
+For convenience, we are using modern JavaScript features from ECMAScript 2015/2016 and a few more new features supported by [*Babel*](http://babeljs.io).
+These features might be new to you, but you can look them up as you go.

 We also use a few popular tools and libraries from the JavaScript ecosystem.
 This tutorial aims to provide all the steps necessary to get